Dinhnhi2411/Final-food-fe/README.md

 ### DashBoard

-- As a user and as of a seller, I can see detail dashboard as total product, total order, total user, revenue in month.
+- As a user and as of a admin, I can see detail dashboard as total product, total order, total user, revenue in month.
-- As a user and as of a seller, I can see latest orders, latest products.
+- As a user and as of a admin, I can see latest orders, latest products.
-- As a user and as of a seller, I can see all product, edit product,delete product search according product name..
+- As a user and as of a admin, I can see all product, edit product,delete product search according product name..
-- As a user and as of a seller, I can see all user, delete user and search according user name.
+- As a user and as of a admin, I can see all user, delete user and search according user name.
-- As a user and as of a seller, I can see all order, update status order and filter according status order.
+- As a user and as of a admin, I can see all order, update status order and filter according status order.

 ## Relationship Diagram